Laufire/js-utils/ReadMe.md

 		* till / findResult - a findKey like function which returns the return value of the predicate instead.

+* Pre-release

+	* Audit the packages.

+	* Update the packages.

+	* Support at least the last four LTS vesrions of Node JS.

 ## Later

 * Test for and improve performance.